‘As sick as you can get:’ How a Seattle man, hospitalized for 2 months, beat the coronavirus and lived to tell about it

 But on Tuesday, 50 or so doctors and nurses — most of whom had helped on his case because he had been there so long — clapped him out of the hospital in a boisterous sendoff.

 “Sunshine!”
 Flor yelled when he got outside.
-He was wearing a Superman t-shirt.
+He was wearing a Superman T-shirt.

 He hadn’t heard those wrenching goodbyes from his family anyway, he says.
 He doesn’t remember much beyond eerie figures in hazmat gear looming at his bedside.
 Probably better that way — a nurse told him, “you don’t want to know what we did to you.”